syntpump/contextual19/README.md

 4. Position of token should be written in `position` property, inside of selector dictionary.
 E.g.: for `second previous` selector becomes `previous` and `position` will be `2`.
 5. Statement `name is value` should be encoded like `[true, "value"]` and `name is not value` becomes `[false, "value"]`.

-### Parse automatically
-You can also use a `tojson.c` program in the root of this repo ( [link](https://github.com/syntpump/contextual19/blob/master/tojson.c) | [raw](https://raw.githubusercontent.com/syntpump/contextual19/master/tojson.c) ).
+You can also use a `tojson.c` program in the `converters` in this repo ( [link](https://github.com/syntpump/contextual19/blob/master/converters/tojson.c) | [raw](https://raw.githubusercontent.com/syntpump/contextual19/master/tojson.c) ).
 Just compile it with GCC compiler and run with the following parameters:
 ```
 tojson --file rules.ctx19 --output rules.json
 ```
 Here `file` is a path to your `.ctx19` file and `output` is the path to file to parse in.
 If it's not exist, it'll be created.

-## Convert to YAML
+### Convert to YAML
 Contextual19 can be converted to YAML as well.
 It'll have the same structure as the JSON document.
-To perform it automatically, compile `toyaml.c` ( [link](https://github.com/syntpump/contextual19/blob/master/toyaml.c) | [raw](https://raw.githubusercontent.com/syntpump/contextual19/master/toyaml.c) ) with GCC compiler and run with the following parameters:
+To perform it automatically, compile `toyaml.c` ( [link](https://github.com/syntpump/contextual19/blob/master/toyaml.c) | [raw](https://raw.githubusercontent.com/syntpump/contextual19/master/converters/toyaml.c) ) with GCC compiler and run with the following parameters:
 ```
 toyaml --fiel rules.ctx19 --output rules.yml
 ```